 French Lentil & Beet Salad

-I roasted by beets from scratch, but you could also buy pre-roasted beets like Love Beets to help save on time and clean-up.
+This lentil and beet salad calls for raw beets, however, you could also buy pre-roasted beets to help save on time and clean-up.

 - Prep Time: 15 minutes